 The Directors are not aware of any tax relief and exemption available to the shareholders by reason of their holding of the Company's securities.

 PRE-EMPTIVE RIGHTS

-There are no provisions for pre-emptive rights under the Company's memorandum and articles of association or the Company Law of Cayman Islands, which would oblige the Company to offer new shares on a pro-rata basis to existing shareholders.
+There are no provisions for pre-emptive rights under the Articles or the Company Law of Cayman Islands, which would oblige the Company to offer new shares on a pro-rata basis to existing shareholders.

 SUBSIDIARIES